smmckay/quex-mirror/doc/source/quex-syntax/top-level.rst

 .. data:: token_type

-      Defines a token type other than the default token type.
-This feature is explained later in chapter :ref:`sec:token` where customized token types are discussed.
+      In case the default token class/type is not enough, inside this section a customized token type can be defined.
+This feature is explained later in chapter :ref:`sec:token`.

-.. data:: repeated_token

-      Specifies those token types which are subject to token repetition in notified through a repetition number inside the token itself.
-It is discussed in section :ref:`sec:token-repetition`.

 .. data:: start